Home > Featured > Beatles Guitars & Gear

 The Gretsch logo on the plexi pickguard is the only marking, two Filter-trons, Grover Imperials and even the dual mutes have been brought back.

 I can remember being glued to the TV set every Sunday night to see those first 3 shows.
-I was 14 and I wanted to be a Beatle...
-In fact George was always my favorite Beatle.
-Our birthdays are even the same.
+I was 14 and I wanted to be a Beatle.

 The Beatles @ Shea Stadium 1975

-George's Country Gentleman got damaged beyond repair in this mishap,
+George's Country Gentleman got damaged beyond repair in this mishap.

 There are other rumors that the guitar was stolen.
-I have it on good authority that 3 of the Beatles
+I have it on good authority that 3 of the Beatles guitars were stolen from a rehearsal studio.

 One was George's 65 Rickenbacker and one was one of Paul's Hofner's, The third one has not been revealed to me.